-As a result of following the procedure above, if the object is classified not classified, the total concentration of unknown components contained is equal to or more than the minimum value of the concentration to consider, it is judged to be "classification not possible" whereas if it is lower than the minimum value of the concentration to consider, it is judged to be "Not classified."
+• Processing when a hazard category is not given As a result of following the procedure above, if the object is classified as "Not classified," the total concentration of unknown components contained is equal to or more than the minimum value of the concentration to consider (0.1%), it is judged to be "classification not possible", whereas if it is lower than the minimum value of the concentration to consider, it is judged to be "Not classified."

-$\underline{2.\ Classification\ of\ mixtures\ when\ the\ additivity\ approach\ can\ not\ apply\ for\ ingredients}$
+2. Classification of mixtures when the additivity approach can not apply for ingredients

 For mixtures containing strong acids or bases, the pH should be used as classification criterion since pH will be a better indicator of skin corrosive than the concentration limits in Table 3.5.22.
-A mixture containing skin corrosive or skin irritation ingredients that cannot be classified based on the additivity approach applied in Table 3.5.22 due to chemical characteristics that make this approach unworkable, should be classified as Category 1 if it contains $\geq 1\%$ of a skin corrosive ingredients and as Skin Category 2 when it contains $\geq 3\%$ of an skin irritation ingredients.
+A mixture containing skin corrosive or skin irritation ingredients that cannot be classified based on the additivity approach applied in Table 3.5.22 due to chemical characteristics, should be classified as Category 1 when it contains $\geq 1\%$ of a skin corrosive ingredients and as Skin Category 2 when it contains $\geq 3\%$ of an skin irritation ingredients.
 Classification of mixtures with ingredients for which the approach in Table 3.5.22 does not apply is summarized in Table 3.5.23.

-Table 3.5.23 Concentration of ingredients of a mixture when the additivity approach does not apply (skin corrosive / skin irritation)
+Table 3.5.23 Concentration of ingredients of a mixture when the additivity approach does not apply, that would trigger classification of the mixture as hazardous to skin

-Ingredient Concentration Mixture classified as: Skin Acid with $pH \leq 2$ $\geq 1 \%$ Category1 Base with pH $\geq$ 11.5 $\geq 1 \%$ Category 1 Other corrosive (Category1) ingredient $\geq 1 \%$ Category 1 Other irritant (Category2) ingredient (including acids and bases) $\geq$ 3 % Category 2
+Ingredient Concentration Mixture classified as: Skin Acid with $pH \leq 2$ $\geq 1 \%$ Category1 Base with pH \geq 11.5 $\geq 1 \%$ Category 1 Other corrosive (Category1) ingredient $\geq 1 \%$ Category 1 Other irritant (Category2) ingredient (including acids and bases) \geq 3 % Category 2